UPDATE (07.03.2021): I’ve updated this post to include Nostrand Avenue subway extension options.

 Like the Concourse extension, the city conceived a Utica Avenue subway long ago:

-[Figs. 1, 2] Snippets of the IND Second System plan from 1929 showing the Utica Avenue subway.
-Under this plan, branches of the SAS, 6th, and 8th Avenue lines meet in Brooklyn and then split into two branches – one serving Utica Avenue and another serving central Queens and the Rockaways.
+[Figs. 1, 2] Snippets of the 1929 IND Second System plan showing the Utica Avenue subway.
+Under this plan, branches of the SAS, 6th, and 8th Avenue lines would’ve entered Brooklyn and split into two branches – one serving Utica Avenue and one serving central Queens and the Rockaways.

-[Fig. 3] Snippet of the IND Second System plan from 1939 showing the Utica Avenue subway.
+[Fig. 3] Snippet of the 1939 IND Second System plan showing the Utica Avenue subway.
 Unlike the 1929 plan, the subway turned onto Flatbush Avenue instead of Nostrand Avenue.

 The Utica Avenue subway, however, predates the IND Second System plan – the Interborough Rapid Transit (IRT) company included provisions for such when building the Eastern Parkway line.
 MTA’s 1968 Program for Action would’ve used this provision to extend the Eastern Parkway line to Avenue U, where Kings Plaza sits.
 (Kings Plaza opened in 1970.)